skip to content

 • act(s) endangering life or creating risk of serious harm [Criminal Law Consolidation Act 1935 (SA) s 29]

-• both a serious drug offence (as defined under section 34 of the Controlled Substances Act 1984 (SA)) and a serious offence against the person (according to the meaning of section 74EA of the Summary Offences Act 1953 (SA));
+• both a serious drug offence (as defined under section 34 of the Controlled Substances Act 1984 (SA)) and a serious offence against the person (within the meaning of section 74EA of the Summary Offences Act 1953 (SA))

-• an offence against section 86(4) of the Children and Young People (Safety) Act 2017 (SA), a written direction not to communicate with, harbour or conceal child or young person.
+• an offence against section 86(4) of the Children and Young People (Safety) Act 2017 (SA) (failing to comply with a written direction not to communicate with, be in the company of, harbour or conceal a child or young person).

 Under section 10A(1a), a bail applicant who is a serious and organised crime suspect will not be taken to have established that special circumstances exist unless the applicant also establishes, by evidence verified on oath or by affirmation, that they have not previously been convicted of a serious and organised crime offence in South Australia or equivalent offence in another jurisdiction.